 Students required to attend the Intensive English Language Institute (IELI) upon arrival will not be eligible to receive scholarship funds until they have completed these programs and are only enrolled in graduate credit hours towards their doctoral degree.

 GPA Requirements: Students must meet the minimum GPA requirements for admission as outlined in the Graduate Catalog.

 To be competitive for this scholarship, it is preferred that students present the following:

 Holistic Review Criteria: Standardized test scores and condition of admission will be utilized by the selection committee for additional consideration.

-There will be three application deadlines to accommodate varying admission deadlines across campus.
-The deadline to apply for the AAS is prior to midnight on the following days:
+The deadline to apply for the AAS is prior to midnight on:

 Graduate students that meet the eligibility requirements will need to apply online for consideration.